2.9. Tracker Boxes

 2

-on the top row of her [[#Level_Tracker]]. - Checking the '2' column of the Class Ability.
+on the top row of her [[#Level_Tracker]]. - Checking the '2' column of the Trait or Class Ability.

-- #Alice waits until the Episode has come to a close.
+- #Alice waits until the current Episode ends.

 - #Alice selects a Class Ability (that is available to a Level 2 character) then fills in the Class Ability bubble on the [[#Level Tracker]] to indicate that she has made her choice.